jondmarien/HemoStat/docs/_sources/architecture.md.txt

 - Stores events in Redis for dashboard consumption
 - Provides comprehensive audit trail
 - Implements event deduplication to prevent notification spam

+### Metrics Exporter Agent

+- Subscribes to all HemoStat event channels
+- Converts events into Prometheus-compatible metrics
+- Exposes HTTP endpoint for Prometheus scraping (port 9090)
+- Tracks container health, agent performance, and system operations
+- Enables historical analysis and trend identification via Grafana

+See the [Monitoring documentation](monitoring.md) for detailed information on metrics and observability.

 ## Communication Model